ZeusLN/zeus/.github/PULL_REQUEST_TEMPLATE.md

 ### Locales
 - [ ] I’ve added new locale text that requires translations
-- [ ] I’m aware that new translations should be made on the Zeus [Transfix page](https://app.transifex.com/ZeusLN/zeus/) and not directly to this repo
+- [ ] I’m aware that new translations should be made on the ZEUS [Transfix page](https://app.transifex.com/ZeusLN/zeus/) and not directly to this repo

 ### Third Party Dependencies and Packages